StephanMusgrave/instamaker/README.md

 Using Amazon Web Services's storage platform S3 to save images Using ImageMagick for image optimization
-Integrating Bootstrap, a front-end styling theme
+Integrating Bootstrap, a front-end styling theme Implementing the Stripe API to accept credit card payments

 ## How to run it
 ```sh